prooph/service-bus/docs/command_bus.md

 # Event-Driven Dispatch

-The command dispatch is an event-driven process provided by [Zend\EventManager](http://framework.zend.com/manual/2.0/en/modules/zend.event-manager.event-manager.html).
+The command dispatch is an event-driven process provided by a Prooph\Common\Event\ActionEventDispatcher.
 When a command is passed to the CommandBus via `CommandBus::dispatch` a new [CommandDispatch](../src/Prooph/ServiceBus/Process/CommandDispatch.php) process is created by the CommandBus and populated with the given command.
-Then the CommandBus triggers a chain of events.
-Listeners can listen on the events.
+Then the CommandBus triggers a chain of action events.
+Plugins can listen on the action events.
 They always get the CommandDispatch as the only argument and they can modify it to help the CommandBus finish the process.
-A CommandBus without any registered plugins is useless and will throw an exception cause it does not know which command handler is responsible for the command.
+A CommandBus without any registered plugins is useless and will throw an exception because it does not know which command handler is responsible for the command.
-Following events are triggered in the listed order:
+Following action events are triggered in the listed order:

-- `initialize`: This event is triggered right after CommandBus::dispatch($command) is invoked.
+- `initialize`: This action event is triggered right after CommandBus::dispatch($command) is invoked.
 At this time the CommandDispatch only contains the command.

 - `detect-message-name` (optional): Before a command handler can be located, the CommandBus needs to know how the command is named.
 Their are two possibilities to provide the information.
 The command can implement the [Prooph\ServiceBus\Message\MessageNameProvider](../src/Prooph/ServiceBus/Message/MessageNameProvider.php) interface.
 In this case the CommandBus picks the command name directly from the command and inject it manually in the CommandDispatch.
 The `detect-message-name` event is not triggered.
 If the command does not implement the interface the `detect-message-name` event is triggered and a plugin needs to inject the name using `CommandDispatch::setCommandName`.

-- `route`: During the `route` event a plugin should provide the responsible command handler either in form of a ready to use object or callable or as a string representing an alias of the command handler that can be used by a DIC to locate an instance.
+- `route`: During the `route` action event a plugin should provide the responsible command handler either in form of a ready to use object or callable or as a string representing an alias of the command handler that can be used by a DIC to locate an instance.
 The plugin should provide the handler by using
 `CommandDispatch::setCommandHandler`.